For the Cake

 - 200g Butter Softened

-- 250g 'Golden Syrup' Sugar (I use Tate and Lyle's as this gives added flavour) or golden caster sugar if unavailable.
+- 250g 'Golden Syrup' flavoured sugar (I use Tate and Lyle's as this gives added flavour) or golden caster sugar if unavailable.
 Not to be confused with golden syrup itself.

 - 3 Large Eggs